velitasali/notes/_posts/2020-10-13-film-studies-week-2-2.md

 Uses shots which, when combined, elicit an intellectual meaning.

-Symbolic association/metaphor meaning odes not exist in the individual shots; it only arises when they juxtaposed.
+Symbolic association/metaphor meaning does not exist in the individual shots; it only arises when they juxtaposed.

 _These are from slides.
 Today's class was a bit crowded with unrelated topics._